Westminster Abbey Choir School: Curriculum

 eighty per cent of the cost of their education.
 The regular school curriculum is not neglected and pupils are taught the required National Curriculum subjects as well as Latin, French and Greek.

 The choir

 The choir makes frequent broadcasts and recordings.
 The choir's most recent recording is a CD of Hubert Parry's Songs of Farewell, which is on Hyperion Records.

 Tours

 The choir has travelled across the world to perform tours, most recently in Australia, the United States, China, Moscow, Rome, and Hungary.
-Generally these tours take place once every two years.
-The choir was due to go to Spain in 2009, but due to the recession it could not go ahead.
-The choir undertook a choir tour to the US in October 2014, singing in concert halls and churches around the country.
+Generally these tours take place once every two years although this was disrupted during Covid.